 The great advantage is that the laser, with very low penetrating power into the biological cells, does not damage the underlying tissue.

-How The LASIK Surgery Is Performed
+How Is LASIK Surgery Performed

 With the LASIK technique, the action of the laser is completely guided by a computer that performs on the relevant data set by the surgeon with nanometric precision.